sieloffs/sieloffs.github.io/about.md

 ## Let’s Connect

-If you’re interested in collaboration, sports analytics, or just want to talk data, feel free to reach out.
+If anything here caught your eye, please reach out!
+I’m always open to talking about collaborations or just chatting about sports, data, and anything in between.